tmshts/MIT-6.0001-Intro-to-CS/README.md

 This Problem Set from the course Introduction to Computer Science from my master degree International Information System at the University of Erlangen–Nuremberg.
+I took this course in 2020.

 In fact, this problem set was taken from MIT-6.0001-Intro-to-CS.